 While windows are often very subtle, they also have the potential to transform a room.
 Not only that, but windows are essential for letting the right amount of natural light into a room while providing insulation.
-If you are considering bay or bow windows for your home in the Orlando area, read this article for help deciding between the two.
+If you are considering bay or bow windows for your home in the Pensacola area, read this article for help deciding between the two.

 Bay windows are a series of windows that project outward from the wall of a building, forming a bay in a room.
 Bow windows also project outward from the wall like bay windows, but are curved rather than angled.
 Both windows can be made to fit a wide range of openings, and can accommodate seating and storage if the structure is made to hold the weight.